marbl/MetaCompass/README.md

 * Java runtime (>=) 1.7

 # Memory and Disk Space Requirements.
-You must have at least 90GB of hard disk space to perform a normal installation.
+90GB or more hard disk space to perform a normal installation.
-You must have 8GB or more memory to allocate to the JVM (used by pilon).
+8GB or more memory to allocate to the JVM (used by pilon (https://github.com/broadinstitute/pilon/wiki/Requirements-&-Usage) error correction step).
+The amount of memory required depends on the genome, the read data, and how many fixes Pilon needs to make.
+Generally, bacterial genomes with ~200x of Illumina coverage will require at least 8GB, though 16GB is recommended.

 # INSTALLATION From Source:
 Get the Latest release from https://github.com/marbl/MetaCompass/releases: